doriantaylor/rb-forget-passwords/README.md

 * `login` is the target that accepts the `POST` request from the `401` page and others, that sends the e-mail and issues a confirmation.
 It defaults to `/email-link`.
-This resource is powered by ForgetPasswords and is used internally to configure the location of that resource.
+This resource is powered by Forget Passwords and is used internally to configure the location of that resource.
 * `logout` is the target that accepts the `POST` request to log out.
 It (rather predictably) defaults to `/logout`.
-This location is also handled by ForgetPasswords.
+This location is also handled by Forget Passwords.
 * `logout_one` is a _static_ (or other arbitrary) target (i.e., _not_
-  handled by ForgetPasswords) that confirms the user has logged out their current session.
+  handled by Forget Passwords) that confirms the user has logged out their current session.
 It defaults to `/logged-out`.
 * `logout_all` is another static target that confirms the user has logged out of all devices.